sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

   -repo-dir .                          path to the catalog repository
 {{< /code >}}

-### Catalog versions

-The catalog-api tool generates builds into a checksum-based output directory structure.
-The `version.json` file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
-When you run the command to generate the catalog, catalog-api creates the `version.json` file.

-The contents of a `version.json` file are similar to this example:

-{{< code text "JSON" >}}
-{
-  "release_sha256": "5029648381dff2426ea247147456b4f1227fd6d9050fa42f0660e67a218f8c87",
-  "last_updated": 1655840571
-}
-{{< /code >}}

-If you make any changes to your integration files, the catalog-api tool will generate a new checksum directory.
-To revert to an older build, change the `release_sha256` in `version.json` to point to a different release directory.

-### Catalog tags
+## Catalog tags and versions

-The catalog-api tool consumes git tags and parses integration-specific git tags to manage and generate versioned integrations.
+The catalog-api tool consumes and parses integration-specific git tags to manage and generate versioned integrations.
-This makes it possible to give users access to earlier versions of integrations to hedge against regressions in individual integrations.
+This makes it possible to give users access to earlier versions of integrations and hedge against regressions in individual integrations.

-For example, in the [official Sensu Catalog repository][30], two `ansible-tower-remediation` version tags are defined:
+For example, in the [official Sensu Catalog repository][30], two versions of the [Ansible Tower Remediation][31] are defined:

 {{< code text >}}
 git tag --list |grep ansible-tower-remediation